Robinyo/serendipity/docs/developer.md

 # Serendipity Developer Documentation

+The goal of this guide is to help you build and run Serendipity.

+## Quick Start

 Good tools make application development better and easier.

-The [Angular CLI](https://cli.angular.io/) is a command line tool that you can use to create the scaffolding for a new project, add files to a project and perform a variety of common development tasks.

-## Quick Start

-The goal of this guide is to help you build and run Serendipity.

 ### Step 1.
 Set up the Development Environment